Follow the instructions below to deploy a Jar service in a running WSO2 AS instance.

 - Transport Session - Service instance lifetime is equal to the lifetime of the transport session.

-- Step 2: Select one or more classes to be exposed as Web services and click click Next.
+- Step 2: Select one or more classes to be exposed as Web services and click Next.

 - Step3: You will be shown the set of classes selected in Step 2 along with the operations in each of those classes.
 All methods are selected by default.
-Deselect the ones you do not wish to expose as Web Service service operations and click click Finish.
+Deselect the ones you do not wish to expose as Web Service operations and click Finish.

 - If the file is uploaded successfully, a message appears prompting you to refresh the page.
 Click OK.